Skip to main content

 Education

-The exemption for fair dealing for the purposes of education (section 41A) expressly allows teachers to place copies of copyright works on the school's Intranet for teaching purposes.
-Apart from the four factors for determining if a dealing is fair (see discussions under "Fair Dealing"), placing copies of copyright works on the school's Intranet for teaching purposes is subject to two further conditions:
+The exemption for fair dealing for the purposes of education (section 41A) expressly allows the school to store copies on their network for teaching purposes.
+Apart from the four factors for determining if a dealing is fair (see discussion under “Fair Dealing” above), storage of copyright works on the school’s network for teaching purposes is subject to two further conditions:

-1. there are technological measures adopted to restrict access to the copies to ensure that they are made available only to persons who need to use them for the purposes of teaching or learning; AND
+• there are technological measures adopted to restrict access to the copies to ensure that they are made available only to persons who need to use them for the purposes of teaching or learning or maintaining or managing the network; AND

 In addition to fair dealing, the Copyright Ordinance also contains specific provisions permitting certain acts done for educational purposes.
 The more important permitted acts in this regard include the following: